Seventh Day Adventist Reform Movement: SDARM General Conference Headquarters in Roanoke, Virginia, USA

 The Seventh Day Adventist Reform Movement had been first registered as a general conference association in Burgwedel, near Hanover, Germany in 1929.
 Though never approved by the inaugural 1925 Gotha SDARM General Conference Session, the designation "International Missionary Society" was added to the beginning of the name.
 The full registered name at that time took the form "International Missionary Society, Seventh-day Adventist Reform Movement, General Conference".
 The reasons for adding the designation to the beginning of the name were purely pragmatic, and done in the interests of securing General Conference finances on loan to one of its member Units, namely the German Union Conference.
 The SDARM General Conference operated under this German registration until 1936 when the association was dissolved by the Gestapo.

-From 1936 until the conclusion of the second World War, there was no legally registered SDARM General Conference entity anywhere in the world, and would not be until 1949.
+From 1936 until the conclusion of the World War II, there was no legally registered SDARM General Conference entity anywhere in the world, and would not be until 1949.
 The international situation during those years prevented the convening of a General Conference Session.
 It was not until 1948, when the first post-war General Conference session was held, that the delegates agreed to re-register the worldwide interests of the Seventh Day Adventist Reform Movement by incorporating the SDARM General Conference as an association in the USA.
 They also agreed to do this "under the name that was adopted by the General Conference delegation in session in 1925".
 This decision was carried out in 1949.
 The registered name was now correctly, "Seventh Day Adventist Reform Movement General Conference."
 It was under the By-Laws of this newly incorporated body that the 1951 Zeist General Conference Session was convened.

 By 1951 the SDARM General Conference affairs and financial interests were formally associated with the USA registered entity.
 Consequently, in the aftermath of the Zeist session, legal proceedings to establish the recognized administrators of the registered General Conference corporate entity commenced.
 These proceedings were finalised in May 1952 in an out-of-court agreement between the two factions.
 Representatives of the faction that had engaged in the protest walk-out in 1951 were left in control of the registered SDARM General Conference association.

 By 1955, when the next Session of Seventh Day Adventist Reform Movement General Conference convened under the auspices the USA registered association, delegates present represented "9000 members (1000 less than in 1951)".
 This was a representation of 90% of the worldwide church membership recorded prior to the 1951 division.